 To the extent a lease arrangement includes both lease and non-lease components, the Organization has elected to account for the components as a single lease component.

-For the year ended December 31, 2023, the Organization does not have any lease commitments.
+For the years ended December 31, 2024 and 2023, the Organization does not have any lease commitments.